Wisaacj/Naive-Bayes-Classifier/readme.md

 Finally, the class which has the highest probability (argmax from the above calculations) is added to a _class_predictions_ array and then the next row is inspected.

 The beauty of using logs of probabilities in each of the steps of the machine learning algorithm is that we only need to add the probabilities when it comes to calculating the predictions (as opposed to getting the products of them) due to the laws of logarithms.

+---

+## Discussion of the results

+With our implemenation of a Naïve Bayes classifier and setting alpha equal to 100 (the hyper-parameter used in **laplace smoothing**), we were able to achieve an accuracy of 0.89, or 89% for the spam filtering system and 0.493, or 49.3% for the digit recognition system using the test data provided.

+We believe that these are high results and the only way for them to be improved upon (in our opinion) is by implementing a better feature extractor in the digit recognition system.

 # Conclusion